blakewest/angular-template/README.md

     ```npm start```

     - If you get `[Proxy] Error!!!` you are not running the API server, but everything else is working correctly.
+Or just don't do the proxy thing and write your own server file from scratch!